 Emergency Loans – Eligibility: Undergraduate or Graduate Students

 The Financial Aid and Scholarships Office on campus has available short-term loans to handle emergency situations.
 Loans must usually be paid back by the end of the semester in which the loan is taken out or in some cases by the end of the school year (spring semester).
-Loans are usually in the amount of $300 but could go up to $500.
-Students must complete an application and usually have to prove that they have the capacity to pay back the loan.
-Please check with the Office of Financial Aid and Scholarships: SS-3605, (619) 594-6323.
+Loans are up to $1,000.
+Students must complete an application and usually have to prove that they have the capacity to pay back the loan. https://bfa.sdsu.edu/financial/student/shorttermloans

 Emergency Grants – Eligibility: Undergraduate or Graduate Students

 The San Diego Nice Guys, a local charitable organization, has in the past provided our students with funds to handle dire emergencies.
-These are one time only grants usually awarded to disabled students or single parents who need funds to handle a specific emergency-perhaps providing one months rent, purchase of a wheel chair, or assistance to crime victims.
-Please send a written description of your special need to: The Nice Guys at PO Box 881456, San Diego CA 92168.
+These are one time only grants usually awarded to disabled students or single parents who need funds to handle a specific emergency-perhaps providing one months rent, purchase of a wheel chair, or assistance to crime victims. https://www.sdniceguys.com/requests/

 Scholarship in Memory of Cesar Chavez – Eligibility: Undergraduate or Graduate Students

 The Department of Chicana and Chicano Studies offers a scholarship each year in memory of Cesar Chavez.
 Awards of up to $200 are given in the spring semester for the purchase of class materials or books.
 Applicants must be majors or minors in Mexican American Studies, Liberal Arts or Social Sciences (which includes social work), have completed at least 60 units with GPA of 2.5.
 Selection will be made on the basis of an essay, which describes the student’s community service and future plans.
-For information or applications contact the Department of Chicana and Chicano Studies, (619) 594-6452.
-Application for the spring award is in late October.
+To apply for this scholarship, visit the SDSU Office of Financial Aid and Scholarships.

 SDSU Women’s Association Scholarship

-Five or more scholarships are awarded annually in the amount of $1000 – $1500.
+Five or more scholarships are awarded annually in the Spring up to the amount of $1000.
 Preference given to re-entry women.
 Recipients can receive the award for more than one year.
 Several social work students have received scholarships in the past.
-Applications are available usually in spring semester in the Office of Financial Aid and Scholarship, Student Services West, Room SSW-3605 or phone (619) 594-6323.
-Interviews are also required.
-See SDSU Women’s Association Scholarship details.
+To apply for this scholarship, visit the SDSU Office of Financial Aid and Scholarships.

 Soroptimist International – Eligibility: Undergraduate Students

 As one of the world’s largest international service organizations for executive and professional women, Soroptomist offers TAP (Training Awards Program) awards, to assist women who are in need of financial aid to upgrade their economic status through education.
 Candidates should be heads of households completing undergraduate programs.
-Amount of award is $3,000, and the recipient will be eligible for an additional award of $5,000 at the Soroptomist regional level, and three will be eligible for $10,000 awards at the national level.
-Applications are available in October of each year and due mid December .
-For more information contact: Soroptomist International, PO Box 1052, La Jolla CA 92038 .
+Amount of award is up to $16,000.
+Applications are available in August of each year and due November.
+For more information contact: https://www.soroptimist.org/our-work/live-your-dream-awards/apply-for-the-live-your-dream-awards.html

 Study abroad: The California State University International Programs (IP)